Choose from a wide array of indoor and outdoor activities to please young and old.

 35, Scott Rd, Brome Lake

 Built in 1882, the Walbridge barn, although not quite circular, is absolutely worth a visit.
 You’ll be amazed by the originality of its dodecagonal structure (12 sides!), unique in Quebec, its gable walls and two-sided roof.
-Very well preserved, the barn houses the agriculture collection of the Missisquoi Museum, and can be visited every day from 11:00 a.m. to 4:30 p.m.
+Very well preserved, the barn houses the agriculture collection of the Missisquoi Museum, and can be visited from tuesday to sunday.
 Visit the museum to admire the know-how behind these period construction techniques.
 What a great idea!

 189, Mystic Rd, Saint-Ignace-de-Stanbridge